George Emil Palade

 George Emil Palade (/ro/; November 19, 1912 – October 7, 2008) was a Romanian-American cell biologist.
 In 1974 he was awarded the Nobel Prize in Physiology or Medicine along with Albert Claude and Christian de Duve.
 The prize was granted for his innovations in electron microscopy and cell fractionation which together laid the foundations of modern molecular cell biology, the most notable discovery being the ribosomes of the endoplasmic reticulum – which he first described in 1955.

 Palade also received the U.S. National Medal of Science in Biological Sciences for "pioneering discoveries of a host of fundamental, highly organized structures in living cells" in 1986, and was previously elected a Member of the U.S. National Academy of Sciences in 1961.
 In 1968 he was elected as an Honorary Fellow of the Royal Microscopical Society (HonFRMS) and in 1984 he became a Foreign Member of the Royal Society (ForMemRS).

 Education and early life

 George Emil Palade was born on November 19, 1912, in Iași, Romania.
-Palade's father was a professor of philosophy at the University of Iași and his mother was a high school teacher.
-Palade received his M.D. in 1940 from the Carol Davila School of Medicine in Bucharest.
+His paternal family, the Palade, was a boyar family of Greek descent, probably originally from Thessaloniki, with Palade's father being a professor of philosophy at the University of Iași.
+His mother, Constanța Cantemir, was a high school teacher, descended on her father's side from the Cantemir family and on her mother's side from the family of Dimitrie Iosepide, which was likewise of Greek descent.

+Religiously, Palade adhered to Greek Orthodox Christianity.
+He received his M.D. in 1940 from the Carol Davila School of Medicine in Bucharest.